lusnop1/steam-download/README.md

 https://store.steampowered.com/about/
 Download the newest steam version

-Download the "Ny" folder
+Download the "steamDownloader.bat" file
+Create a folder inside downloads called "Ny"
+Create a new folder called "Steam" inside "Ny"
-Put the steamsetup.exe file into the "Ny" folder open steamDownloader.bat file insite "Ny" and download the steam file into the Steam folder inside the "Ny" folder
+Put the "steamsetup.exe" file and "steamDownloader.bat" into the "Ny" folder click on steamDownloader.bat file inside "Ny" and download the steam file into the "Steam" folder inside the "Ny" folder

 When you open Steam each time you have to click "ignore" and "not now" when you get errors